The line tightens and the rod doubles over.

 What is appalling is that Facebook’s ingenious invention of likes and shares have convinced people that that is all they need.

 As if your business will survive on likes and shares.

 You’ve got to take social media marketing with a pinch of salt.

-If you so wish, we set up your fishing charter website with an automatic sharing function.
+If you so wish, I set up your fishing charter website with an automatic sharing function.

 All you need to do is keep posting content to your website.

 Took some pics of a client who had the time of his life catching yellowtail?
 Post it to your website.

 From there it’s automatically shared to your Facebook business page.

 Those who see it in their Facebook timeline can click through to your website to learn more.
 This is where you can hook them with a call to action.